swostikpati/Connections-Lab-Fall-22/Week 5/5.2/project1_final/README.md

 • Adding the option for directly sharing the “text-portraits” to social media feed of applicatons like Instagram, Facebook, and Snapchat.

+• Making the website more reponsive to cater for mobile users.
+Going forward also adding the additional feature of accessing not just the selfie camera but also the back camera of the phones

 ## References

 • [p5.js Documentation](https://p5js.org/reference/)